pmukesh15/laravelauthapiwithcsv/README.md

 please run "php artisan migrate".

-sample csv for testing is attached in import page.
+A sample csv for testing is attached in the import page.